citrix/workspace-linux-oem-guide/docs/customize.md

-# Customize Citrix Receiver for Linux
+# Customize Citrix Workspace app for Linux

-This section contains task-based procedures for customizing Citrix Receiver for Linux.
-Where possible, examples and context are provided as well as instructions for developing and configuring Citrix Receiver.
+This section contains task-based procedures for customizing Citrix Workspace app for Linux.
+Where possible, examples and context are provided as well as instructions for developing and configuring Citrix Workspace app.

 The following aspects can be customized: